dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 ### Standard

 The standard variant is for navigating through a small number of pages.
-It has two options for label display:
+It has 2 options for label display:

-- Page titles.
+- page titles.
-- Page numbers.
+- page numbers.

 You can use page titles to give more context.